kazbour/SimplyFly/README.md

 # Flyable

-Part 2:

-Edit Profile (User database)
-	Send data to database
-	make phone number only accept certain values

-Hardcode new locations and find close by weather stations (locations database)

-Error messages when:
-	not signed in and trying to access sign in stuff email no valid
-	username already exists
-	something cannot be loaded...

-sign up go directly to profile

-Form to adjust flyable logarithm (logarithm results input in database hardcode)

-what is a good wind speed / skill level (user database)

-Save locations in profile (delete button)

-Add SMS function
-when flyable then send text message.
-Can be turned on or off.

 ###Description:
 FlyAble is a simple Weather application catering for paragliders.
 It gives paragliders and hanggliders information about wind (& weather) conditions at their usual flying spot.